A Complete Guide To Tomcat Start-Up

 You could also use this technique to restart Tomcat, by calling the startup and shutdown scripts in a single command

 There are a few downsides to using this technique.
 For one thing, you'll have to configure SSH keys for every machine you want to start, which can be a huge hassle, even if you use a utility.
 Secondly, it's quite unreliable, as it won't provide you with any way of monitoring the startup.
 If you're doing a restart, you'll be completely in the dark while the server is down.
 Lastly, starting and stopping Tomcat in this way offers no provision for lost threads or corrupted user data, meaning that problems may not appear until they are causing errors for your users.

 MuleSoft's Tcat, an enterprise Tomcat solution, provides reliable remote start-up and shut-down for single or multiple Tomcat servers through custom scripting solutions.
-Tcat is available as a free download from MuleSoft's website, and can be evaluated for free all the way through pre-production.
+Tcat is available as a download from MuleSoft's website.

 See the power of Tcat's remote start and restart features for yourself - try it out today!